jax-ml/jax/docs/401/ffi.md

 );
 ```

-Then, the `RmsNormImpl` can use the CUDA stream to launch CUDA kernels.
+Then `RmsNormImpl` can use the CUDA stream to launch CUDA kernels.

 On the front end, the registration code would be updated to specify the appropriate platform: